AsadNizami/Cardiocare/README.md

 ## Get Involved!
 We're happy to receive bug reports, fixes or any other enhancements.
-Fork this repository and send a pull request.
+Fork this repository and send a pull request. :smile:

 ## References
 #pass